phoenix344/opentimes/readme.md

 - [x] Intl.DateTimeFormat support (for timezone and internationalization)
 - [x] Starting the week on any day (default: Sunday)
 - [x] Merge overlapping times for maintainance
-- [ ] Cut a timespan out of the opening hours (i.e. business hours between 8 AM till 6 PM, pause between 12 and 1 PM)
+- [x] Cut a timespan out of the opening hours (i.e. business hours between 8 AM till 6 PM, pause between 12 and 1 PM)
 - [ ] Add onetime events where business is closed or has different opening hours
-- [ ] Add yearly recurring events where business is closed or has different opening hours
+- [ ] Add recurring events where business is closed or has different opening hours

 ## Examples